-These procedures are for use by bus (or van) drivers and school administrators in the event of an earthquake, serious bus accident, or other emergency that occurs while students are on a field trip or being transported to or from school.
-If there are no students on the bus, drivers should report to the incident commander at the school site or the nearest school.
-This section addresses three possible scenarios involving a bus disaster: Scenario 1 - Earthquake; Scenario 2 - Flood; and Scenario 3 - Serious Accident or Bus Fire.
+These procedures are for use by van drivers and school administrators in the event of an earthquake, serious van accident, or other emergency that occurs while students are on a field trip or being transported to or from school.
+If there are no students on the van, drivers should report to the incident commander at the school site or the nearest school.
+This section addresses three possible scenarios involving a bus disaster:

+Scenario 1 - Earthquake; Scenario 2 - Flood; and Scenario 3 - Serious Accident or Bus Fire.
 Bus drivers should first determine which scenario applies and then implement the appropriate response procedures.
-A copy of these procedures shall be kept in the emergency packet of each school bus.
-It is important to note that drivers may need to make spontaneous independent decisions, based on the nature of the emergency, age of children, location of bus, or other unique circumstances
+A copy of these procedures shall be kept in the emergency packet of each van.
+It is important to note that drivers may need to make spontaneous independent decisions, based on the nature of the emergency, age of children, location of van, or other unique circumstances